Timeline of United States military operations: 1930s

 1932: United States: "Bonus Army" of 17,000 WWI veterans plus 20,000 family cleared from Washington and then Anacostia flats "Hooverville" by 3rd Cavalry and 12th Infantry Regiments under Gen. Douglas MacArthur and Major Dwight D Eisenhower, July 28.

 1933: Cuba: During a revolution against President Gerardo Machado naval forces demonstrated but no landing was made.

 1934: China: Marines landed at Fuzhou to protect the American Consulate.

 1937: China: American forces were landed to protect American interests during the Japanese occupation of Shanghai.

 1940–1944

 1940: Newfoundland, Bermuda, St. Lucia, – Bahamas, Jamaica, Antigua, Trinidad, and British Guiana: Troops were sent to guard air and naval bases obtained under lease by negotiation with the United Kingdom.
 These were sometimes called lend-lease bases but were under the destroyers-for-bases deal.

 1941: Greenland: Greenland was taken under protection of the United States in April.

 1941: Netherlands (Dutch Guiana): In November, the President ordered American troops to occupy Dutch Guiana, but by agreement with the Netherlands government in exile, Brazil cooperated to protect aluminum ore supply from the bauxite mines in Suriname.

-1941: Iceland: Iceland was taken under the protection of the United States, without consent of its government replacing British troops, for strategic reasons.
+1941: Iceland: Iceland was taken under the protection of the United States, with consent of its government replacing British troops, for strategic reasons.